Sarimila-R2410/Product-Customization-Website-with-AI/README.md

 # Product Customization Website with AI

-This is a web application that allows users to customize and personalize products using DALEE (AI).
+This is a web application that allows users to customize and personalize products using DALLE (AI).
 The website provides a user-friendly interface for customers to interact with and customize various products according to their preferences.
 The AI integration adds advanced capabilities to enhance the customization experience.

 ## Features